+1. Agriculture

-- 1. Agriculture - 1.1 Direct Agriculture - 1.1.1 Loans to individual farmers [including Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of individual farmers, provided banks maintain disaggregated data on such loans], directly engaged in Agriculture and Allied Activities, viz., dairy, fishery, animal husbandry, poultry, bee-keeping and sericulture (up to cocoon stage). - (i) Short-term loans to farmers for raising crops, i.e. for crop loans.
+1.1 Direct Agriculture

+1.1.1 Loans to individual farmers [including Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of individual farmers, provided banks maintain disaggregated data of such loans], directly engaged in Agriculture and Allied Activities, viz., dairy, fishery, animal husbandry, poultry, bee-keeping and sericulture (up to cocoon stage).

+(i) Short-term loans to farmers for raising crops, i.e. crop loans.

-This will include traditional/non-traditional plantations, horticulture and allied activities. - (ii) Medium & long-term loans to farmers for agriculture and allied activities (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm, and development loans for allied activities). - (iii) Loans to farmers for pre and post-harvest activities, viz., spraying, weeding, harvesting, sorting, grading and transporting of their own farm produce. - (iv) Loans to farmers up to ₹50 lakh against pledge/hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, irrespective of whether the farmers were given crop loans for raising the produce or not. - (v) Loans to small and marginal farmers for purchase of land for agricultural purposes. - (vi) Loans to distressed farmers indebted to non-institutional lenders. - (vii) Bank loans to Primary Agricultural Credit Societies (PACS), Farmers' Service Societies (FSS) and Large-sized Adivasi Multi Purpose Societies (LAMPS) ceded to or managed/controlled by such banks for on lending to farmers for agricultural and allied activities. - (viii) Loans to farmers under Kisan Credit Card Scheme. - (ix) Export credit to farmers for exporting their own farm produce.
+This will include traditional/non-traditional plantations, horticulture and allied activities.

+(ii) Medium & long-term loans to farmers for agriculture and allied activities (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm, and development loans for allied activities).

+(iii) Loans to farmers for pre and post-harvest activities, viz., spraying, weeding, harvesting, sorting, grading and transporting of their own farm produce.

+(iv) Loans to farmers up to ₹50 lakh against pledge/hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, irrespective of whether the farmers were given crop loans or not.

+(v) Loans to small and marginal farmers for purchase of land for agricultural purposes.

+(vi) Loans to distressed farmers indebted to non-institutional lenders.

+(vii) Bank loans to Primary Agricultural Credit Societies (PACS), Farmers' Service Societies (FSS) and Large-sized Adivasi Multi Purpose Societies (LAMPS) ceded to or managed/ controlled by such banks for on lending to farmers for agricultural and allied activities.

+(viii) Loans to farmers under Kisan Credit Card Scheme.

+(ix) Export credit to farmers for exporting their own farm produce.

+1.1.2 Loans to corporates including farmers' producer companies of individual farmers, partnership firms and co-operatives of farmers directly engaged in Agriculture and Allied Activities, viz., dairy, fishery, animal husbandry, poultry, bee-keeping and sericulture (up to cocoon stage) up to an aggregate limit of ₹2 crore per borrower for the following activities:

-- (i) Short-term loans to farmers for raising crops, i.e. for crop loans. - This will include traditional/non-traditional plantations, horticulture and allied activities. - (ii) Medium & long-term loans to farmers for agriculture and allied activities (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm, and development loans for allied activities). - (iii) Loans to farmers for pre and post-harvest activities, viz., spraying, weeding, harvesting, grading and sorting. - (iv) Export credit for exporting their own farm produce.
+(i) Short-term loans to farmers for raising crops, i.e. crop loans.
+This will include traditional/non-traditional plantations, horticulture and allied activities.

+(ii) Medium & long-term loans to farmers for agriculture and allied activities (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm, and development loans for allied activities).

+(iii) Loans to farmers for pre and post-harvest activities, viz., spraying, weeding, harvesting, grading and sorting.

+(iv) Export credit for exporting their own farm produce.